anindex/note_model_opt/examples/trt-xlva-libero/README.md

 This folder contains a small example pipeline to benchmark and improve inference latency for **2toINF/X-VLA-Libero**, with:
 - PyTorch baseline timing
-- “Pruned” HF checkpoint timing (dense zeros, PyTorch)
+- "Pruned" HF checkpoint timing (with optional semi-structured sparse storage)
 - ModelOpt FP8 transformer only timing (PyTorch)
 - TensorRT engine build and transformer timing
-- Optional “2:4 pruning at export time” to test TensorRT sparse tactics on a domain-specialized transformer
+- Optional "2:4 pruning at export time" to test TensorRT sparse tactics on a domain-specialized transformer

 The main takeaway from this trial model opt run so far:
 - TensorRT gives a strong speedup on the transformer portion.
 - End to end latency is dominated by the VLM part, so overall gains are capped unless VLM is accelerated.
 - 2:4 sparsity, even with 2:4 compliant weights, did not help on our current setup, it was slightly worse when sparse tactics were enabled.
+- PyTorch semi-structured sparsity (2.1+) can reduce memory for pruned weights and enable faster sparse GEMM kernels on Ampere+ GPUs.

 ## Important note on scope and intent